EnisAksu/EnisScanner/README.md

 ## Usage

-1. Double-click EnisScanner.exe to run the application.
+1. Double-click SCOUT.exe to run the application.
 2. Use the GUI to select your input CSV file (either by browsing or dragging and dropping).
 3. Click the "SCAN" button to start the analysis.
 4. Results will be saved in a new CSV file in the same directory as the input file.

 ## Input CSV Format

 The input CSV should contain columns with IPs, URLs, or file hashes.
-The scanner will automatically detect and process these items.
+The SCOUT will automatically detect and process these items.

 ## New Features in v2.0